Locations:

 Diagnosis and Tests

-How is an eating disorder diagnosed?
+How are eating disorders diagnosed?

 Management and Treatment

-How are eating disorders managed or treated?
+How are eating disorders treated?

-• Medications: Some people with eating disorders have other conditions, like anxiety or depression.
-Taking antidepressants or other medications can improve these conditions.
-As a result, your thoughts about yourself and food improve.
+• Medications: You may have other conditions, like anxiety or depression, with an eating disorder.
+Taking antidepressants, antipsychotics or other medications may improve these conditions.

 • Nutrition counseling: A registered dietitian with training in eating disorders can help improve eating habits and develop nutritious meal plans.
 This specialist can also offer tips for grocery shopping, meal planning and preparation.

-There are different levels of care, including:
+There are different levels of care for eating disorders, including:

-• Outpatient therapy (once a week counseling).
+• Outpatient therapy (once-a-week counseling).

 • Intensive outpatient therapy (therapy several times a week).